adnapPanda/pyramid-plunder-counter/README.md

-# Example
+# Pyramid Plunder Counter
-An example greeter plugin
+This plugin will display how many golden chests and sarcophagi you have opened in your session.